-- BTS-1110 Introduction to Biblical Literature and Themes - BTS-2000 Introduction to Christianity OR BTS-2550 History of Christianity - Twelve credit hours of electives in Biblical and Theological Studies

-Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above Humanities-6 credit hours Social Science-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3510, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement
+- Biblical and Theological Studies-18 credit hours as follows: - BTS-1110 Introduction to Biblical Literature and Themes - BTS-2000 Introduction to Christianity OR BTS-2550 History of Christianity - Twelve credit hours of electives in Biblical and Theological Studies - Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above - Humanities-6 credit hours - Social Science-6 credit hours - Science-6 credit hours - Practicum-6 credit hours - Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3510, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement - Academic writing requirement

-- A minimum of 6 credit hours at the 3000-level or higher PHIL-1000 The Task of Philosophy I - The Question of Reality - PHIL-1010 The Task of Philosophy II The Question of Knowledge

-Philosophy electives-24 credit hours
+- A minimum of 30 credit hours - A minimum of 6 credit hours at the 3000-level or higher - PHIL-1000 The Task of Philosophy I The Question of Reality - PHIL-1010 The Task of Philosophy II The Question of Knowledge - Philosophy electives-24 credit hours

-- A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
 This program requires a minimum of forty-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
 This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
 A maximum of three credit hours of music ensemble or individual applied music may be used toward a subject field.
-The remaining three credit hours must be drawn from other music courses. - 5.
-The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
+The remaining three credit hours must be drawn from other music courses.

+- 5. The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
 The student has the option of declaring a second minor. - 6.
 A student must earn a minimum grade of "C" in six credit hours of introductory Philosophy to declare a major in this field.

-15.3.
-Philosophy Minor, Four- or Three-year B.A.
+14.3.
+Philosophy Minor, Four- or Threeyear B.A.